8base/old-documentation/getting-started/connecting-to-api.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-### GraphiQL and other API Clients
+### Using API Clients
 It is not required that you use a script or the [8base API Explorer](https://docs.8base.com/8base-console/platform-tools/api-explorer) to query your API.
 Dozens of great API clients exist that allow you to investigate your workspace/GraphQL APIs.

+When using a 3rd party API Client (**NOT** the 8base API Explorer) make sure to generate an API Token with full permissions and include it as an authorization header.
+Otherwise, you will likely run into authentication issues when running queries.

 We've added a list below of some of the ones that we like.
 Feel free to use one of them or find another that you love!

 * [GraphiQL](https://github.com/skevy/graphiql-app)
 * [GraphiQL Online](https://graphiql-online.com/)